Legal Advice, Answers, Advocacy, and Assistance, For Tenants With Questions Such As:

 Certain events, such as a major fire, flood or serious water damage, tornado or windstorm, or other unforeseen circumstances, including changes in law, may...Learn More

-When a landlord seeks to evict a tenant for the 'own use' of the Landlord, including certain close family members, the landlord must genuinely possess a good...Learn More
+When a landlord seeks to evict a tenant for the own use of the Landlord, or use by certain close family members, the landlord must genuinely possess a good...Learn More

 There are many various ways that a tenant may cause damage or injury that results in losses to a landlord.
 When the landlord suffers such losses the landlord...Learn More

-What Happens If a Landlord Fails to Make Repairs In a Timely Manner?
-Whereas a Landlord Is Required to Perform Maintenance and Repairs In a Timely Manner...Learn More
+What Can a Tenant Do If a Landlord Fails to Make Repairs?
+Whereas a Landlord Is Required to Perform Maintenance and Repairs In a Timely Manner But Fails to...Learn More

 Whereas a tenant holds the right to return following a renovation to the unit previously occupied by the tenant, the question may arise as to what extent of...Learn More